tagline: From openSUSE

 A "standard" or purely primary partition scheme is the most common and is how most computers are partitioned from the manufacturer.
 In an IBM partition scheme, the partition table on the master boot record has 4 entries.
 This is where information about primary partitions is stored.
 It is generally a good idea to have at least one primary partition used to boot the system.

 Information about extended partitions is stored in the extended partition boot record descriptor.
 Each extended partition has its own descriptor, independent from other extended partitions.
 The maximum number of logical partitions that can be made inside an extended partition is only limited by the amount of available disk space, however, in earlier versions of Windows, fdisk was limited by the number of available drive letters it could assign.
 A and B were reserved, C was system; therefore the maximum number of logical partitions was 23, before Windows adopted a Unix-like partition mounting scheme.

-It is of somewhat importance to make the distinction between "extended partition" and "logical partition".
+Strictly speaking, the terms "extended partition" and "logical partition" have different meanings.
 An extended partition is actually a special type of primary partition, which, by itself, doesn't really contain any file system information.
-It instead usually contains 1 or more logical partitions ("logical" tends to get confused with "extended", and in some cases is considered and appropriate substitution).
+It instead usually contains 1 or more logical partitions ("logical" tends to get confused with "extended", and in some cases is considered an appropriate substitution).